Stable Super-Resolution of Images: A Theoretical Study: Main Results

 \subsection{Arbitrary Measure With Noise}

 In this section, we present {the main result of this paper}.
-Theorem~\ref{thm:main noisy simplified} below generalizes Proposition~\ref{prop:noisefree} to account for a) model mismatch, where $x$ is not necessarily a well-separated sparse measure but might be close to one, and b) imaging noise~$\delta \ge 0$.
-This result addresses the stability of Program \eqref{eq:feas} to model mismatch and its robustness against imaging noise.
+Theorem~\ref{thm:main noisy simplified} below generalizes Proposition~\ref{prop:noisefree} to account for \circled{1}~model mismatch, where $x$ is not necessarily a well-separated sparse measure but might be close to one, and \circled{2}~imaging noise~($\delta \ge 0$). \editr{That is, Theorem~\ref{thm:main noisy simplified} below} addresses the stability of Program \eqref{eq:feas} to model mismatch and its robustness against imaging noise.
 Some preparation is necessary before presenting the result.